NIKIVLASTOS/PHYS4840/PROJECT/README.md

-# Schrödinger Equation Solver – PHYS 4840 Final Project
+# Schrodinger Equation Solver – PHYS 4840 Final Project

 ## Overview

-This project develops a software tool (usable from the terminal) written primarily in Fortran to numerically solve the one-dimensional time-independent Schrödinger equation using finite difference methods.
+This project develops a software tool (usable from the terminal) written primarily in Fortran to numerically solve the one-dimensional time-independent Schrodinger equation using finite difference methods.
 The user provides simulation parameters via an input file, including the spatial domain, grid resolution, number of eigenstates to compute, and a potential type such as the quantum harmonic oscillator (potential types are specified in the code and selected numerically, e.g., 1 for harmonic oscillator, 2 for infinite square well, etc.).
 The program constructs the Hamiltonian matrix manually from the finite-difference Laplacian and the user-defined potential, then solves the resulting eigenvalue problem using a fully implemented Jacobi diagonalization algorithm—without relying on built-in diagonalizers.
 The output includes normalized eigenfunctions and their corresponding energy eigenvalues, saved to text files.
 A separate Python script reads these outputs and generates plots of both the real-valued wavefunctions $\psi_n(x)$ and the probability densities $|\psi_n(x)|^2$, each overlaid with the input potential function $V(x)$ for visual comparison.
 All code is modularized, well-documented, and runs entirely from the command line.
 The full project is hosted on GitHub with a Makefile, README, input test case, and plotting script.
 Time permitting, the code may also be submitted to PyPI.

 ## Features

-- Solves the 1D time-independent Schrödinger equation
+- Solves the 1D time-independent Schrodinger equation
 - User-defined potential options:
   - Harmonic oscillator
   - Infinite square well